 GMAT test takers can cancel their score at the test center immediately after their exam, at no additional cost.
 You can also cancel your GMAT score online for a fee, within 72 hours after the scheduled start time of your exam.
 Your cancelled scores will not be shown or otherwise indicated on the score reports sent to schools.
-For more information, click here.
-Please call GMAT Customer Service (Pearson VUE) as soon as possible if not able to cancel online within the first 48 hours.
+For more information, Please call US Service (Pearson VUE) as soon as possible if not able to cancel online within the first 48 hours.

 You can take the GMAT™ exam once every 16 calendar days and no more than five times in a rolling 12-month period and no more than eight times total (lifetime limit effective December 17, 2016).
 For more information, click here.